Empirical-org-Archive/Documentation/Cofactor/Guide - Teams.md

 # Guide: Empirical Teams
 *Empirical is a nonprofit organization composed of teams of developers.
 Developers may belong to multiple teams, and each team has specific goals.*

-The various teams are grouped into roughly four purposes:

-1. The Engine
-These teams are focused on building the the platform that delivers the interactive activities and the knowledge engine that coordinates our development.

-2. The Activities
-These teams are focused on developing learning activities.

-3. The Impact
-These teams are focused on building a community of learners for our activities.

-4. The Organization
-These teams are focused on developing Empirical into a sustainable institution.

-###

 ## The Engine
 These teams are focused on building the the platform that delivers the interactive activities and the knowledge engine that coordinates our development.